kmwtechnology/lucille/doc/site/content/en/docs/getting-started/your-first-pipeline.md

 ## Step 1: Create a Source File

-Create a file called `my-source.csv` with some sample data:
+Create a file called `my-source.csv` with a small set of classic novels:

 ```csv
 id,title,author,year